pauloddr/articles/fighting-game-in-javascript.md

 Each skill can be leveled up as well, and enhanced as the player wishes.
 Skills can have increased damage, stun generation, block damage, generate more SP, and so on.

-Skill frames (startup, active, recovery, hitstun, blockstun) can not be enhanced, and are always fixed.
+Skill framedata (startup, active, recovery, hitstun, blockstun) are always fixed and cannot be changed in any way.
 This is to avoid balance issues.

 Skills are mostly related to specific martial arts, and some won't be able to be picked, for example, a wrestling skill for a kung fu fighter.